OctopusDeploy/docs/docs/octopus-rest-api/examples/create-script-step.md

 ---
 title: Add a Run a script step
-description: An example script to add the Run a script step to a project.
+description: An example script to add a Run a script step to a project.
 ---

 ## Description

-These scripts demonstrate how to programmatically add a [Run A Script](/docs/deployment-examples/custom-scripts/run-a-script-step.md) step to a project.
+These scripts demonstrate how to programmatically add a [Run A Script](/docs/deployment-examples/custom-scripts/run-a-script-step.md) step to a project, which runs on a deployment target matching a specified [target role](/docs/infrastructure/deployment-targets/index.md#target-roles).

 ## Usage